turkupy/turkupy.github.io/README.md

 - Accessibility can be checked using the [Wave web accessibility evaluation browser extension](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).
 Please let us know or make a ticket if you find anything that doesn't fill accessibility requirements!
 - Only use the theme colors (exported in `styles.js`).

-## Deploying

-Currently deploy is done to GitHub pages by making sure `master` is up to date and then calling `yarn deploy`.

 ## Packages we use